-Registration Policy for All Junior Kindergarten Students
+Registration Policy for All PreKindergarten Students

-Registration for Jr. Kindergarten (both for current and new families) opens in November.
-The process of registering student will be done online using TADS.
+Registration for PreKindergarten (both for current and new families) opens in the fall.
+The process of registering students will be done online using TADS.

-Preference for acceptance into the JrK Program is as follows:
+Preference for acceptance into the PreK Program is as follows:

-- 1) Parents with other children in our school; - 2) Parents new to our school who are interested in remaining in our school beyond JrK.
+- 1) Parents with other children in our school; - 2) Parents new to our school who are interested in remaining in our school beyond PreK.

-A child entering Junior Kindergarten must be 4 years old by September 1 (ADW guideline).
+A child entering PreKindergarten-3 must be 3 years old by September 1 (ADW guideline).
+A child entering PreKindergarten-4 must be 4 years old by September 1 (ADW guideline).
 Ages must be verified by a birth or baptismal certificate.